A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Model Description

-We will next describe transitions of the process by specifying elements of the generator matrix $Q^*$ of $\Phi$.
-Let $\Dlt(x)$ denote the $m\times m$ matrix whose diagonal entries are the corresponding entries of the $m$-vector $x$.
-Due to the skip-free nature of the transitions of $\Phi$, the entries of $Q^*$ are naturally organized according to the $(S-s)\cdot(3m)$-dimensional square block matrices $\ablk{2}{R}$, $\ablk{1}{R}$, and $\ablk{0}{R}$, which are arranged as follows:
+We next formulate $Q^*$ in terms of higher-level block entries.
+As in Neuts \cite{neuts_mgssm_81}, let $\Dlt(\bv)$ denote the $m\times m$ diagonal matrix whose nonzero entries are the corresponding entries of the $m$-vector $\bv$.
+The nonzero $K$-dimensional square block entries $\ablk{2}{R}$, $\ablk{1}{R}$, and $\ablk{0}{R}$ of $Q^*$ defined in Eqn. \eqref{eq:Q*} appear as